-palladium.server.PredictService.sample_from_request() has replaced by been the very similar sample from data(). argument The new method now accepts a data instead of request. data is the equivalent of the former request.args.
-Similarly, palladium.server.PredictService.params_from_request() has been replaced by params_from_data().
+palladium.server.PredictService.sample\from\request() has been replaced by the very similar sample\from\data().
+The new method now accepts a data argument instead of request. data is the equivalent of the former request.args.
+Similarly, palladium.server.PredictService.params\from\request() has been replaced by params\from\data().
 The latter now also accepts data instead of request, which again is the equivalent of the former request.data.